NC Industrial Hemp Pilot Program Application

 What if I am not able to show income from farming but do own a farm?
 Am I eligible for a license?

 No. The industrial hemp program in North Carolina is a research pilot program with the first priority of generating information pertaining to growing industrial hemp in North Carolina.
 Only farmers who can demonstrate gross income from their most recently filed U.S. Income tax return are eligible.
-However, industrial hemp may be cultivated on land or in greenhouses which do not meet the definition of a farm under North Carolina statute.
+However, a licensee may cultivate industrial hemp on land or in greenhouses which do not meet the definition of a farm under North Carolina statute.

 Will my income tax information be made public?